 - Besides, kiwi fruit will give you a good amount of vitamin K which is good for you to build strong bones.
 You'll also get some vitamin E, some minerals like potassium and copper.

 - Phytonutrients in kiwi have the ability to protect your DNA from damage caused by oxidation.

 - Kiwifruit is high in dietary fiber, combining it with oatmeal, you get a high dietary fiber breakfast that can help relieve your bowels and thus reduce constipation.

 - The vitamin C will help your body in neutralizing free radicals that can cause damage to your cells leading to inflammation and other health issues.

-These dietary fibers also feed your gut microbiome which is in charge of your health in general.
+- These dietary fibers also feed your gut microbiome which is so important in keeping you heaalth in general.

 Are you one of those who can't eat a kiwi fruit because your tongue itches?